Ckkk112138/GoGreen2-replication-package/README.md

 This replication package is organized according to the following structure:
 ```
 ├── README.md: The file you are reading right now.
-├── LICENSE: File describing under which license the content of this repository is being made available.
+├── LICENSE: File describing under which license the repository's content is being made available.
 ├── data                        Data used in the paper
 │   ├── experiment_data         Dataset generated from the experiment
 │   ├── script                  Script for generating and visualizing the graphs from the dataset